Communication System

 Block Diagram of Communication System

-The essential components of a communication system are information source input transducer, transmitter, communication channel, receiver, and destination.
+The essential components of a communication system are the information source input transducer, transmitter, communication channel, receiver, and destination.

 block-diagram-of-communication-system